aubrielee/aubrielee.github.io/index.md

 You can reach out to me if you’re seeking:
 {: .noIndent }

-- A speaker or panelist for Disability inclusion
+- A speaker or panelist on Disability inclusion
 - A Disabled, Asian American fashion model
 - A thought-provoking conversation and a new friend
 <br>